 Now, Paige wants to share some of her Lemonista savvy with us!
 We asked her some of the basic, yet most burning questions about breast cancer, and she shared her insights in the open, honest, “easier-to-understand" fashion that makes Know Your Lemons (and its educators) the trailblazers of breast cancer education.

 What are the different types of breast cancer?

 Oh goodness, we might be here all day if we tried to share all of the different combinations, but I will do my best to give a quick snapshot.
 When talking about my diagnosis, I just rattle off a lot of letters at people, knowing most people won’t really know what it all means.
 My specific diagnosis is Stage 2A IDC, ER+/PR+, Her2+.
 “Stage 2A” refers to my tumor size: it was almost 3 centimeters, which classifies me as 2A.
 “IDC” means my cancer started in the milk ducts and spread into the breast tissue and lymph nodes from there.
 Finally, I’m triple positive; the ER+/PR+ stand for estrogen and progesterone, basically the hormones in my body feeding the cancer.
 And the Her2+ is more hormone speak, basically indicating how the cancer grew and spread.

-Some of the most common types of breast cancers include:
+Some of the most common types of breast cancer include:

-Some other pieces of the breast cancer formulae to know...
+Some other pieces of the breast cancer formula to know...

 Your diagnosis can be a combination of any of these things, these are just some of the most prevalent variations.